iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 #### 4. What part of memory Stack or Heap is cleaned in the garbage collection process ?
 Garbage collection cleans up memory in the heap.
 It removes objects that are no longer being used, freeing up space.

+#### 5. Why are strings immutable in Java ?
+Strings in Java are immutable, which means once a string is created, its value cannot be changed.
+When you modify a string, such as by concatenating it with another string, a new string object is created instead of changing the original one.
+This immutability ensures safety and consistency.
+Java uses a string pool to store strings, and if a string with the same value already exists in the pool, it reuses that existing string.
+Allowing changes to string values could lead to unexpected behavior in the application, so immutability helps prevent these issues.

+#### 6. What is String pool ?
+The string pool in Java is a special area of memory where unique string values are stored.
+When a new string is created, Java first checks this pool to see if an same string already exists.
+If it does, Java reuses the existing string from the pool, which helps save memory and improve performance.

 ### Object-Oriented Programming
 #### 1. What are the Object Oriented Features supported by Java ?
 <b>Encapsulation:</b> Encapsulation involves combining both data (variables) and methods into a single unit (class).
 It hides class variables from other classes and allows access through the class's methods. </br>